 From the commercial and breeding point of view the value of the Italian honeybee lies in a happy synthesis of a great number of good characteristics.
-Among these we must mention industry, gentleness, fertility, reluctance to swarm, zeal for building comb, white honey-cappings, a willingness to enter supers, cleanliness, resistance to disease, and the tendency to collect flower honey rather than honey dew.
-The last-named trait is of value only in countries where the colour of the honey determines the price.
+Among these we must mention industry, gentleness, fertility, reluctance to swarm, zeal for building comb, white honey-capping’s, a willingness to enter supers, cleanliness, resistance to disease, and the tendency to collect flower honey rather than honey dew.
+The last-named trait is of value only in countries where the color of the honey determines the price.
 The Italian has shown that she is able to produce good crops from the red clover.

 shows strong disposition to breeding and very prolific

 shows lower swarming tendency than other Western honey bee races

 for areas with continuous nectar flow and favorable weather throughout the summer

 a willingness to enter supers and fill them up